-Overseas B anking Group Ultimate Parent Bank
+Overseas Banking Group Ultimate Parent Bank (Extended Licensed Entity)

-30/09/2012 30/09/2011 30/09/2012 30/09/2011
+30/09/2013 30/09/2012 30/09/2013 30/09/2012

-One Capital 10.8% 10.9% 11.4% 11.5%
+Basel III Basel III Basel III Basel II

+Common equity tier one capital 8.5% 8.0% 8.5% n/a

+Tier one capital 10.4% 9.7% 10.6% 11.4%

-12.2% 12.1% 12.7% 12.3%
+Total capital 12.2% 11.7% 12.5% 12.7%

-For calculation of minimum capital requirements under Pillar 1 of the Basel II Accord, APRA has accredited the Overseas Banking Group to use the Advanced Internal Ratings Based methodology for calculation of credit risk weighted assets and the Advanced Measurement Approach for the operational risk weighted asset equivalent.
+For calculation of minimum capital requirements under Pillar 1 (Capital Requirements) of the Basel Accord, APRA has accredited the Overseas Banking Group to use the Advanced Internal Ratings Based methodology for calculation of credit risk weighted assets and the Advanced Measurement Approach for the operational risk weighted asset equivalent.

-Under prudential regulations, the Ultimate Parent Bank is required to hold a minimum Prudential Capital Ratio as determined by APRA.
-The Overseas Banking Group exceeded the minimum capital adequacy requirements set by APRA as at 30 September 2012 and for the comparative prior period.
+Under prudential regulations, the Overseas Banking Group is required to maintain Prudential Capital Requirements ("PCRs"), which are at least equal to that specified under Basel III (previously Basel II), as determined by APRA.
+The Overseas Banking Group exceeded the PCRs set by APRA as at 30 September 2013 and for the comparative prior periods.

-The Overseas Banking Group is required to publicly disclose Pillar 3 financial information as at 30 September 2012.
-The Overseas Banking Group's Basel II Pillar 3 Disclosure document for the year ended to 30 September 2012, prepared in accordance with APS 330, discloses capital adequacy ratios calculated under the Basel II methodology.
-These documents can be accessed at the website anz.com.
+The Overseas Banking Group is required to publicly disclose Pillar 3 financial information as at 30 September 2013.
+The Overseas Banking Group's Pillar 3 disclosure document for the year ended 30 September 2013, in accordance with APS 330: Public Disclosure of Prudential Information, discloses capital adequacy ratios and other prudential information.
+This document can be accessed at the website anz.com.